pages-cms/website/src/docs/index.md

 ## What is Pages CMS?

-[Pages CMS](https://pagescms.org) is an Open Source Content Management System built for static websites (Jekyll, Next.js, VuePress, Hugo, etc).
+[Pages CMS](https://pagescms.org) is an [Open Source](https://github.com/pages-cms/pages-cms) Content Management System built for static websites (Jekyll, Next.js, VuePress, Hugo, etc).

 It allows you to edit your website's content directly on GitHub (and soon GitLab and Bitbucket) via a user-friendly interface.

+To use it, you just need to add [a simple configuration file](/docs/configuration) that describes the structure of your content and media.

+INCLUDE VIDEO TOUR

+## How to use Pages CMS?

-## Use the online version
+### Use the online version

 The easiest way to get started is to use [the online version of Pages CMS](https://app.pagescms.org).
-You'll be able to log in with your GitHub account and get the latest version of Pages CMS.
+You'll simply need to log in with your GitHub and configure your website.

-This online version is identical to what's in the repo and nothing is saved in the backend (OAuth tokens are saved on the client side).
+This online version runs the latest version from [the public repository](https://github.com/pages-cms/pages-cms).
+Additionally, we do not keep any information in the backend (OAuth tokens are saved on the client side and the app directly talks to the GitHub API).

+<p><a href="https://app.pagescms.org" class="btn !no-underline	">Sign in with GitHub</a></p>

-## Install or deploy your own version
+### Install or deploy your own version

-However, you can install your own version locally or deploy it (for free) on Cloudflare following the steps below.
+If you'd like to owever, you can install your own version locally or deploy it (for free) on Cloudflare following the steps below.

+<p><a href="https://github.com/pages-cms/pages-cms" class="btn !no-underline	">Get the source code oin GitHub</a></p>